 Most gardeners fill a landscape with beds, but interior designer Renee Buchhauser prefers to sprinkle her San Diego lawn with chairs.
 "I'm always trying to find unusual ways to plant and garden and looking for things that are unexpected," she says.
-Eight years ago, after seeing the idea of planting in a salvaged chair, Renee took the notion further, painting a chair frame and adding embellishments to give the piece a unique personality.
+Years ago, after seeing the idea of planting in a salvaged chair, Renee took the notion further, painting a chair frame and adding embellishments to give each piece a unique personality.

-To create your version, simply remove the seat or cut a hole in it and make a wire frame from chicken wire.
+Here's how to make a chair planter: Simply remove the seat or cut a hole in it and make a frame from chicken wire.
 Check garage and yard sales for broken or castoff chairs; they make perfect candidates for this project!
 If desired, paint or decorate the chair back and legs.
 Line the wire frame with coconut fiber, fill it with potting mix, and you're ready to plant.

 Test Garden Tip: Unless you use chairs designed for outdoor use, you'll want to paint and seal them regularly so they don't succumb to the weather.

-Purple delphiniums make a showstopping centerpiece among a combination of lavender Mexican heather and fragrant mint.
+Purple delphiniums make a showstopping centerpiece among a combination of lavender, Mexican heather and fragrant mint.
 To allow the bold flowers to shine, this garden chair planter's colors were kept subtle.
 A bit of yellow detail provides contrast to the deep violet blooms.